cloudogu/dogu-development-docs/docs/additional/interesting_aspects_en.md

 The system requirements of a Dogu (CPU, RAM, storage) can either be recorded in the Dogu's documentation or should be otherwise communicated to Cloudogu directly (e.g. in case of a private repository).

+## Release of a Dogus

+### Cloudogu account and permissions

+First, you need to create an account on https://account.cloudogu.com.
+After that, just send us a request with your account name / email address and the Dogu namespace you want (e.g. _yourcompany_).
+We will create the namespace and grant your account permission to push to the namespace.

+### Release process

+Now you can log in with your Cloudogu account via `cesapp login`.
+The Dogu can then be easily pushed to the Dogu registry using `cesapp push`.

+We recommend to perform these steps automatically in the CI/CD process for your production release branch.